FLSA Supervisor/admin FAQs

 Yes, but then a federal court enjoined the regulations.
 So, the final FLSA regulations, passed in 2016 by the former administration, were not effective.
 The current administration passed new regulations in 2019.
 These regulations are effective as of January 1, 2020.

 Most faculty are exempt either because their salaries are over the FLSA salary threshold or because they teach and teachers are exempt regardless of how much they make – the salary threshold test does not apply to teachers.

 Full-time Research Associates are exempt because the minimum Research Associate salary has been set by the Provost at well above the current salary level threshold of $35,568.
 See the Provost’s memo on Research Associates’ salaries.

 No, the DOL has stated it will not assert an employment relationship when the primary relationship with the institution is that of a student.

 If the faculty member supervises the staff member, this is a violation of policy.
-You should notify Academic Human Resources.
+You should notify Faculty and Academic Staff Affairs.
 Supervisors have an active role to play under the policy and cannot delegate that to someone else.

 Veterinarians are considered exempt under the practice of medicine exemption regardless of their salary level.
 See 29 CFR 541.304; Clark v.
 United Emergency Animal Clinic, Inc., 390 F3d 1124 (9th Cir.
 2004).
 Veterinary residents and interns are also exempt under the medical exemption as long as they have earned the appropriate degree required for practice of their profession.
 See 29 CFR 541.304(c).